SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 17 June, 2026 at 00:00:06
+# Last Refreshed - 19 June, 2026 at 00:04:56
 The Latest Activity was a Ride -

-<b>Hot and sticky ☁️ Monday Afternoon Ride</b>
+<b>It hasn't got cool 🌥️ Thursday Afternoon Ride</b>

-which happened on 15 June, 2026 at 16:23:54
+which happened on 18 June, 2026 at 17:57:49

-Which is 0 years, 0 months, 1 days, 7 hours and 36 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 6 hours and 7 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/18931443937
+You can see it here https://www.strava.com/activities/18974778936

 ## Number of Rides
 How many rides have I done each year?